Rafael1s/Deep-Reinforcement-Learning-Algorithms/Project-3_Collaboration_Competition-Tennis-Maddpg/README.md

 are independently updating their policies as learning progresses.
 And this causes the environment to appear non-stationary from the viewpoint of any one agent.

-In MADDPG, __each agent’s critic is trained using the observations and actions from all the agents__, whereas each __agent’s actor is trained using just its own observations__.

 ### Prepare environment on the local machine

 You need at least the following three packages: